quietui/quiet/docs/docs/components/card.md

 ```

 :::info
-Unlike vertical cards, horizontal cards do not draw borders to separate the header and footer slots.
+Unlike vertical cards, horizontal cards can make use of the `actions` slot without the header enabled.
 :::

 ### Wrapping with links